wmanth/mapbox-gl-native-ios/README.md

+> [!NOTE]
+> This is an unofficial fork from the archived [Mapbox Maps SDKs for iOS and macOS](https://github.com/mapbox/mapbox-gl-native-ios) repository to add support for latest Apple Silicon macOS variants.

 # Mapbox Maps SDKs for iOS and macOS

 The Mapbox Maps SDK for iOS is an open-source framework for embedding interactive map views with scalable, customizable vector maps into Cocoa Touch applications on iOS 9.0 and above using Objective-C, Swift, or Interface Builder.
 It takes stylesheets that conform to the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-style-spec/), applies them to vector tiles that conform to the [Mapbox Vector Tile Specification](https://www.mapbox.com/developers/vector-tiles/), and renders them using OpenGL.
 It is based on the [Mapbox GL Native](https://github.com/mapbox/mapbox-gl-native) library.